Luirbos/Automated-ELK-stack-deployment/readme.txt

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 -Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
--Load balancers protect the Availability in the CIA triad the advantage of a Jump Box is that it creates a fan to make security easier.
+-Load balancers protect the Availability of webservers in the CIA triad.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system data.
+-The advantage of a Jump Box is that it limits access to machines to be only thorugh the jumpbox Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system data.
 -Filebeat watches for changes to the files
 -Metric beat records metric data